-The 4X IB Dual Port DDR Exp CD, CFF/PCIE adapter (feature 8258) does not support full EEH recovery.
-If you get a bus error (MXIB_EEH_HARDWARE_ERROR in the error log), you might have to manually perform the recovery steps.
-These steps may include manually reconfiguring the adapter or replacing the adapter.
-To manually reconfigure the adapter, do the following:
+The 4X IB Dual Port DDR Exp CD, CFF/PCIE adapter (feature 8258) and aix ib stack type of 2 port 10GbE RoCE adapter (feature EC27,EC28,EC29,EC30) do not support full EEH recovery.
+If you get a bus error (MXIB_EEH_TEMP_ERR in the error log), you might have to manually perform the recovery steps.
+These steps might include manually reconfiguring the adapter or replacing the adapter.
+To manually reconfigure the adapter, complete the following steps:

-- 1. Unconfigure the adapter by using the rmdev command (for example, rmdev -1 iba0). - 2.
-Configure the adapter by using the mkdev command.
+- 1. Stop any applications using IB or roce devices. - 2.
+Unconfigure the adapter by using the rmdev command (for example, rmdev -1 iba0 or rmdev -1 - 3.
+Configure the adapter by using the mkdev command (for example, mkdev -1 iba0 or mkdev -1 roce0).